- 10 Ways to Extend Your Season with Protected Cultivation

 - For overwintering, we suggest 'Deep Purple' and, for a more traditional white scallion, 'Guardsman'.

 Some varieties of fast-growing onions can be overwintered in low tunnels.
 Onions for overwintering should be sown in late August to early September, then transplanted out in late September to early October, with the goal of their having 4–5 leaves before the hard freeze in November.
 If they make it through the winter, you will have "bunchable" spring onions by late May to early June.

 Many varieties of leeks are winter-hardy to varying degrees.
 Protection in tunnels or by row covers will further enhance their survival.
-'Bandit' is a particularly winter-hardy leek variety.
+'Oslo' is a particularly winter-hardy leek variety.

 The Bottom Line

 Winter growing is not a straightforward process, nor one with a guaranteed return, but if you have an interest and the required resources, it can be rewarding in many ways.
 Chief among these:

 - Your winter harvests can help you build a year-round customer base as well as retain valuable employees, support your local economy, and nourish your local community.

 - Many growers find that fresh greens nicely augment a selection of winter storage crops at winter farmers markets and in CSA distributions, where there is increasing expectation for diverse offerings.

 - Fresh, locally grown crops command a premium throughout winter and the shoulder seasons, being generally unavailable in the supermarkets and in higher demand than the same crops in summer.